Regional Artist Project Grants

 - Development or updating promotional materials – websites, brochures, DVDs, and CDs

 Regional consortia match a grant from the North Carolina Arts Council at least dollar for dollar to create the pool of grant funds.
 The North Carolina Arts Council grants funds to the regional consortia by weighing the history and breadth of artist demand in the region, and the amount of the proposed artist match, among other factors.
-Grant amounts to the Eastern regional consortia are generally in the $4,000-$5,000 range, with the average grant to artists being $750 – $1000.
+The average grant to artists is between $500 – $1000.

 The Eastern North Carolina regional consortia consists of arts councils from Beaufort, Bertie, Camden, Carteret, Chowan, Craven, Currituck, Dare, Duplin, Edgecombe, Gates, Greene, Halifax, Hertford, Hyde, Jones, Lenoir, Martin, Nash, Northampton, Onslow, Pamlico, Pasquotank, Perquimans, Pitt, Tyrrell, Washington, Wayne, and Wilson counties.
 Each arts council may contribute a portion of its Grassroots funds to support the Regional Artist project program.* Matching funds may also come from other public and private sources, including foundations and trusts, preferably from within the region.